When I started piloting a big yellow madhouse in the fall of 2018, a fellow driver gave me a piece of advice: “Always empathize with the child.”

 Sometimes it takes real effort to stay emotionally disengaged, but these kids are, after all, 12-year-olds trying to prove they’re cool and tough.
 They’re brazen in a pack but much more polite and quiet on their own.

-I naturally wonder what the deal is with the worst-behaved kids on my bus.
+I can’t help wondering what the deal is with the worst-behaved kids on my bus.
 Sometimes they can be on medication for physical or emotional conditions.
 You never know.

 I overheard a discussion where one middle schooler said she remembers her mother throwing plates and that her parents got divorced so the kids wouldn’t see them fighting.
 “They hate each other now,” she said.
 That has to have an effect on a kid.